Getting started with Python

 Running your code

 With Smart Mode enabled and a configured Python interpreter, you can run your project.
-For that, you can use a gutter icon in the editor, or you can create a run configuration that will allow you to fine-tune the way your application should be run.
+You can use the gutter icon in the editor or create a run configuration to fine-tune how your application is executed.

 Run from the editor